Religions

 Religions can take various forms, including the belief in one or more gods, worship of ancestors or spiritual beings, and belief in the existence of forces or energies beyond the material.
 Religion can provide us with hope in dark times, help us to understand the unexplainable, and teach us kindness, compassion, and forgiveness.

-The role of religion has changed over the years, influential leaders from many religions are pushing for positive change from politicians and governments.
-The Pope for example, has been calling on leaders to end divisions and urgently address climate change.
+The role of religion has changed over the years.
+Influential leaders from many faiths are pushing for positive change from politicians and governments.
+The late Pope Francis, for example, called on leaders to end divisions and urgently address climate change.

 Religion has also become less important to people, especially in younger generations.
-Globally, religion is on the decline as the rise of people with no religious affiliation diminishes its influence.
-In the U.S. for example, 43% of 18–29-year-olds when asked which religion they follow, responded ‘none’.
+Globally, religion is declining as the rising number of people with no religious affiliation diminishes its influence.
+In the U.S., for example, 43% of 18–29-year-olds, when asked which religion they follow, responded 'none'.

-For up to the minute news by religious leaders and groups on peace, coexistence, religious education, events, and political issues, be sure to follow our Twitter list on Religion.
+For up-to-the-minute news by religious leaders and groups on peace, coexistence, religious education, events, and political issues, follow our Twitter list on Religion.

 Major Religions of the World

-Our guide to the major religions of the world aims to promote an understanding of the origins, rituals, beliefs, and traditions of the most widely practiced religions.
+Our guide to the world's major religions aims to promote an understanding of the origins, rituals, beliefs, and traditions of the most widely practised religions.
 Religious education is a key tool in preventing harmful stereotypes.
-It also allows us the chance to raise questions and reflect on the important questions in life, develop our sense of place in the world, and explore our own spirituality and morals.
+It also allows us to raise questions and reflect on the important questions in life, develop our sense of place in the world, and explore our own spirituality and morals.

-We explore the intricacies of the various churches including Catholic, Protestant, and Orthodox.
-Find insightful resources on the Pope, the Vatican, various Christian organisations, and Christian pacifism.
+We explore the intricacies of the various churches, including Catholic, Protestant, and Orthodox.
+Find insightful resources on the late Pope Francis, the Vatican, various Christian organisations, and Christian pacifism.

 Find comprehensive guides to the Qur'an, Islamic perspectives on peace, the role of women in Islam, organisations, holy sites, Ramadan, the Muslim pilgrimage Hajj, and the rising issue of Islamophobia.

-Hinduism forms the next largest religious group and is predominantly practiced in India and Nepal.
-Hindus value truth, love, and Hindu rituals and ceremonies call for universal harmony and peace.
+HINDUISM forms the next largest religious group and is predominantly practised in India and Nepal.
+Hindu rituals and ceremonies call for universal harmony and peace.
 Vegetarianism is common amongst believers.

 Discover excellent resources on the teachings of Buddhism, Buddhist leaders, spiritual centres, mindfulness, and the Buddhist view on consumerism.